Disability Surveillance After Filing A Claim

 Attorneys Scott Kalkin and Constantin Roboostoff can explain the various steps you can take to protect your claim and help you preserve your ability to obtain disability benefits.

 Have They Already Observed You?

-Let's say an insurance company has already observed you driving your car, going grocery shopping or participating in some other physical activity.
+Let’s say an insurance company has already observed you driving your car, going grocery shopping or participating in some other physical activity.
 It then compares these activities to the restrictions and limitations you have listed in the claimant questionnaire you were required to fill out.
 Can they now deny your claim?
-It's possible, but our firm may be able to prevent this by gathering additional evidence which would provide a more comprehensive picture of how your symptoms affect your ability to function on a long term basis.
+It’s possible, but our firm may be able to prevent this by gathering additional evidence that would provide a more comprehensive picture of how your symptoms affect your ability to function on a long-term basis.
 While the evidence must be tailored to the facts of a specific case, it might include things such as statements from witnesses who have observed you over long periods of time, or a review of the video by your doctor, accompanied by his or her opinion of the diagnostic relevance of the surveillance.